opds-community/drafts/opds-1.2.md

 OPDS Catalogs are delivered over HTTP.
 Authentication requirements for HTTP are covered in Section 11 of [RFC2616].

 The type of authentication required for any OPDS Catalog is a decision to be made by the OPDS Catalog provider.
 OPDS Catalog clients are likely to face authentication schemes that vary across OPDS Catalogs.
-At a minimum, client and server implementations MUST be capable of being configured to use HTTP Basic Authentication [RFC2617] in conjunction with a connection made with TLS 1.0 [RFC2246] or a subsequent standards-track version of TLS supporting the conventions for using HTTP over TLS described in [RFC2818].
-It is RECOMMENDED that OPDS Catalog clients be implemented in such a way that new authentication schemes can be deployed.
+At a minimum, client and server implementations <em class="rfc">must</em> be capable of being configured to use HTTP Basic Authentication [RFC2617] in conjunction with a connection made with TLS 1.0 [RFC2246] or a subsequent standards-track version of TLS supporting the conventions for using HTTP over TLS described in [RFC2818].
+It is <em class="rfc">recommended</em> that OPDS Catalog clients be implemented in such a way that new authentication schemes can be deployed.

 Because this protocol uses HTTP response status codes as the primary means of reporting the result of a request, OPDS Catalog providers are advised to respond to unauthorized or unauthenticated requests using an appropriate 4xx HTTP response code (e.g., 401 "Unauthorized" or 403 "Forbidden") in accordance with [RFC2617].